Keirin: Keirin in Japan

 Aspiring professional keirin riders in Japan compete for entrance into the Japan Keirin School.
 The 10 percent of applicants who are accepted then undergo a strict 15-hours-per-day training regimen.
-Those who pass the graduation exams and are approved by the NJS become eligible for professional keirin races in Japan.
+Those who pass final examination must still be approved by the Japan Keirin Association before being allowed to compete.

-Japanese races for women were reintroduced in July 2012, under the title of Girl's Keirin (ガールズケイリン).
+Japanese races for women were reintroduced in July 2012, under the title of "Girls Keirin" (ガールズケイリン).
 Women were previously permitted to participate from 1949 until 1964.
 Like the men, the women must also undergo a strict training regimen at the Keirin School.